Lateral medullary syndrome

 Lateral medullary syndrome is a neurological disorder causing a range of symptoms due to ischemia in the lateral part of the medulla oblongata in the brainstem.
 The ischemia is a result of a blockage most commonly in the vertebral artery or the posterior inferior cerebellar artery.
 Lateral medullary syndrome is also called Wallenberg's syndrome, posterior inferior cerebellar artery (PICA) syndrome and vertebral artery syndrome.

 Signs and symptoms

 This syndrome is characterized by sensory deficits that affect the trunk and extremities contralaterally (opposite to the lesion), and sensory deficits of the face and cranial nerves ipsilaterally (same side as the lesion).
 Specifically a loss of pain and temperature sensation if the lateral spinothalamic tract is involved.
-The cross body finding is the chief symptom from which a diagnosis can be made.
+The cross body finding is a highly suggestive symptom from which the diagnosis may be considered (however, this a symptom common to all brainstem pathology).

-Patients often have difficulty walking or maintaining balance (ataxia), or difference in temperature of an object based on which side of the body the object of varying temperature is touching.
+Patients often have difficulty walking or maintaining balance (ataxia), or difficulty in differentiating the temperature of an object based on which side of the body the object of varying temperature is touching.
 Some patients may walk with a slant or experience skew deviation and illusions of room tilt.
 The nystagmus is commonly associated with vertigo spells.
 These vertigo spells can result in falling, caused from the involvement of the region of Deiters' nucleus.